-In this section, we have seen how to generalize the model to accommodate a wide variety of investors with different strategies and risk parameters.
 Each levered investor contributes to instability in proportion to the square of her leverage (Δ) and in proportion to her net volatility position (Γ).
-In theory, all the information necessary to evaluate the stability condition defined by equation (29) could be collected by a systemic regulator and straightforwardly aggregated to evaluate the stability of the market.
+In practice, all the information necessary to evaluate the stability condition defined by equation (28) could be collected by a systemic regulator and straightforwardly aggregated to evaluate the stability of the market.
 While such an undertaking may sound daunting, in fact the information is simply a standard set of summary statistics of the portfolios of investors and is already compiled daily (or even more frequently) by all sophisticated investors in their risk reports.
-In the next section we show how the model can be applied to the 1998 collapse of the hedge fund Long-Term Capital Management.